Funding opportunity

 • the use of drugs, other interventions or measures with established safety profiles in new settings or conditions (for example, repurposing drugs as tool compounds to probe disease mechanism)

-We also support work activities that include the characterisation or phenotyping of subjects using samples from clinical studies where there is a clear link to a current treatment strategy but should not be the sole focus of your application:
+We also support work activities that include the characterisation or phenotyping of subjects using samples from clinical studies where there is a clear link to a current treatment strategy.
+However, these should not be the sole focus of your application.
+As such, limited, hypothesis-driven, retrospective sample analysis may be included at the start of the project to improve the design of the interventional, experimental medicine study.
+In such instance, milestone criteria should clearly detail what data is required from the confirmatory analysis for the project to progress.

 Prospective, nested studies within a larger cohort trial may be eligible provided they: